By C.K. MacLeod and Carla Douglas

 - Be strategic.
 You don’t need to run every tool on your writing, every time.
 Once you’re familiar with the tools we recommend, you’ll know which ones best address your most persistent writing quirks.

-- Consult self-editing books for solutions to the writing problems your tools uncover.
+- Consult editing books for solutions to the writing problems your tools uncover.

 Editing tools can help you to become aware of your writing blind spots and sharpen your self-editing skills.
 They may even help you become better at writing.

-If, however, you’ve decided that learning how to use these tools is not for you, and you prefer to have writing problems fixed for you, we have yet another solution.
-Hire an editor!
+If, however, you’ve decided that learning how to use these tools is not for you, and you prefer to have writing problems fixed for you, hire an editor!
 (You had to know we were going to say that.)

 Note: We used the Hemingway app and PerfectIt Pro 3 to edit this article.